AnserBeg/soft-sme1/DESKTOP_APP_SUMMARY.md

 ## 🎯 Ready for Production

-Your Soft SME application is now configured as a proper desktop app that can be:
+Your NeuraTask application is now configured as a proper desktop app that can be:
 - Installed on multiple devices
 - Connected to a centralized backend
 - Distributed to users as installers